yalmip/yalmip.github.io/_examples/bilevelprogramming.md

 [aux1,aux2,aux3,OptVal,OptZ] = solvemp(cst_inner,obj_inner,[],x);
 ````

-At this point, the variable '''OptZ''' defines a piecewise affine function corresponding to the optimizing '''z'''.
+At this point, the variable **OptZ** defines a piecewise affine function corresponding to the optimizing **z**.
 We use this variable in our outer problem

 ````matlab
 obj_outer = 0.5*x'*Q*x + c'*x + d'*OptZ;